 - A flexible degree: Students can tailor the program curriculum by choosing elective courses that reflect their career interests.

 - A renowned department: Temple’s Department of Health and Rehabilitation Sciences houses programs in varied disciplines, from kinesiology to athletic training to physical therapy and beyond.
 Our faculty members are experts in their areas of focus, and use their professional connections throughout the Philadelphia area to help students obtain real-world experience and rewarding careers.

-Students complete 120 credits in the kinesiology program, including 41 credits of core courses, 21 credits of elective courses (specialized topics in kinesiology and public health), and 18 credits of free electives that give you the flexibility to meet your employment goals and pursue a minor if you choose to.
+Students complete 120 credits in the Kinesiology program, including 41 credits of core courses, 21 credits of elective courses (specialized topics in kinesiology and public health), and 18 credits of free electives that give you the flexibility to meet your employment goals and pursue a minor if you choose.